agrogeophy/datasets/README.rst

 What can you find?
 ******************
+- Some guidance as to how to prepare a dataset for the catalog (workflow and a JSON-formatted metadata.txt file following metadata standards);
 - A list of agrogeophysical datasets references;
 - When applicable journal metadata files (*.jnl) are produced using REDA (https://github.com/geophysics-ubonn/reda) and returned to the agrogeophysical catalog database.